 9. Ski the Tour des PDS – the Portes Du Soleil circuit is among the greatest ski tours, akin to the Sella Ronda in The Italian Dolomites.
 There are several tours, self-guided, outlined on the trail maps.
 Most ski the circuit clockwise, Abondance to Les Gets or vice versa, and there are several variations.
 From La Chapelle to Torgon, to Morgins and Champoussin, Les Crosets, Champéry, or Châtel to Avoriaz and Morzine Les Gets.
 The tour can take all day, with skiing up to 30-miles, so budget for lift closure times to end where you started, your hotel (otherwise the cab ride is rich)!
 Yet we skied from Champoussin to Avoriaz, and another day Torgon to Morgins, in just an hour early morning.
 Skiing the circuit, you do encounter great ski numbers and lift lines, so also consider exploring off the tour.
 See our Top Ski Trails in the PDS, many of which are not on the tour, part of why we love them!

 10. Powder Days in Portes Du Soleil – There is so much terrain, huge above-tree-line bowls and snow fields.
 On a fresh snow day, even a few inches, there are countless opportunities to ski untracked lines.
 Hire a guide and get the goods, from low angle meadows just off the prepared pistes, to steeper chutes and epic runs off the backside of certain lifts.
 We can’t stress enough however, there is serious risk skiing off-piste, unmarked cliffs, crevasses and very real avalanche danger on prone snow-loaded aspects.
 You must have a guide to ski safely beyond the prepared runs.
 The only helicopter skiing in these French and Swiss Alps is when they medivac you out at your own big expense, even for a sprained thumb.
-Patrol service is not included in your lift ticket, insurance is available and should be purchased.
+Patrol service is not included in your lift ticket, insurance is available, affordable, and should beaded to your lift ticket purchase.
 Ski safely and enjoy the Portes Du Soleil another day.